 The Blackmarsh Undying.
 Much like the Fade: Lost in Dreams section of the Broken Circle quest from Origins you can missed out on the Essences and fonts that give permanent stat boosts.
 You can also miss out on assembling the Armor of Invincibility.

 Love Hurts: Practically a theme of Awakening, as several sidequests, including two companion quests, center around a love story that ends horribly.
 Oghren joins the Grey Wardens after having split with Felsi, with whom he had a child, because he was unable to reconcile his Blood Knight nature.
 In one sidequest, the Warden can track down a young man who hanged himself after failing to provide a dream home for his wife; the Warden must then deliver the horrible news.
 Another man's attempt at a Wacky Marriage Proposal resulted in his would-be fiancée believing it to be a crude joke and leaving him; he then poisoned himself.
 In the Silverite Mine, a dying Grey Warden begs the main character to bring his wife his ring, but when the Warden tracks her down, it turns out that she's cheating on him.
-Finally, a young woman named Aura learns of the death of her husband, a Grey Warden named Kristoff, in the worst possible way: by encountering his animated corpse, which is possessed by the Spirit of Justice.
+Finally, a young woman named Aura learns of the death of her husband, a Grey Warden named Kristoff, in the worst possible way: by encountering his animated corpse, which is possessed by a Spirit of Justice.

 Mêlée à Trois: The final dungeon is a slog through a dragon graveyard which is the Mother's territory while the Architect's forces are also trying to invade for the same reason.
 So you have the Grey Wardens trying to plow through two factions of warring darkspawn, and just in case you were getting bored, a High Dragon drops out of the sky in the middle of a fight and begins attacking everything indiscriminately.